Admitting now

 Substance-specific protocols

-Alcohol, opioid, benzodiazepine, and stimulant withdrawal each follow a distinct evidence-based pathway — not a generic "detox" approach.
+Alcohol, opioid, sedative, and stimulant withdrawal each follow a distinct evidence-based pathway — not a generic "detox" approach.

 03